Clergy and Leadership

 The Rev'd Daryce Hoff Nolan

-Deacon Daryce, a longtime music teacher in both public and private schools, teaches music at St. John Fisher Catholic School in Chicago.
+Deacon Daryce, a longtime music teacher in both public and private schools retired in 2018.
 She has also served full-time hospice chaplain.
 A longtime Episcopalian, she was ordained a Deacon (a servant ministry that interprets the needs of the world to the Church) in June 2017.
 She holds a master’s in music form the Chicago College of Performing Arts at Roosevelt University and a bachelor’s from Trinity Christian College.
-She and husband Bob, a lawyer, have a son in college.
+She and husband Bob, a lawyer, have a son in law school.